 - Something you have, such as a passcode, a phone, or even a mobile app.

-Two-factor for U-M Weblogin is required for faculty, staff, students, and sponsored affiliates.
-Retirees and alumni are encouraged to turn it on for themselves.
+Multi-factor authentication for U-M single sign-on is required for faculty, staff, students, and sponsored affiliates.
+Retirees and alumni are encouraged to turn it on for themselves if it is not already on.

 Everyone is encouraged to turn on two-factor with their personal accounts, wherever available.
 Many popular services and websites, including Facebook and Snapchat, offer two-factor authentication.